multiversx/mx-ide-vscode/README.md

 ### How to publish an update of the extension

-1. Bump version in `package.json` and `package-lock.json`
+1. Within a PR, bump version in `package.json` and `package-lock.json`, and update changelog.
-2. Update changelog
+2. Open and merge the PR against the `main` branch.
-3. Create release on Github
+3. Create release on Github.
+This will trigger the publish on Visual Studio Marketplace, as well.
-4. Publish to VSCode Marketplace via `make publish`